Background pattern

 During treatment with clopidogrel:

-• If you cut or get a wound, bleeding may take longer than usual to stop.
-This is related to the way the medication works, as it prevents the blood from forming clots.
-For minor cuts or wounds, such as cutting during shaving, this is not a problem.
-However, if you are concerned about your bleeding, consult your doctor immediately (see section 4 "Possible side effects").
+• If you cut yourself or get injured, the bleeding may take longer than usual to stop.
+This is related to the way the medication works, as it prevents the blood's ability to form clots.
+For minor cuts or injuries, such as cutting yourself while shaving, this is usually not a problem.
+However, if you are concerned about your bleeding, consult your doctor immediately (see section 2 "Warnings and Precautions").

 • Your doctor may ask you to have blood tests.

-Children and adolescents
+Children and Adolescents

 Taking Clopidogrel Qualigen with other medications

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication, including those purchased without a prescription.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication, including those purchased without a prescription.

 Some medications may affect the use of clopidogrel or vice versa.

-- medications that may increase the risk of bleeding such as:
+• medications that may increase the risk of bleeding, such as:

-ticlopidineor other antiplatelet agents.
+ticlopidine or other antiplatelet agents.

-• rifampicin (used to treat serious infections),
+• rifampicin (used for severe infections),

-- omeprazole or esomeprazole, medications to treat stomach discomfort,
+• omeprazole or esomeprazole, medications to treat stomach discomfort,

-- fluconazole or voriconazole, medications to treat fungal infections,
+• fluconazole or voriconazole, medications to treat fungal infections,

-- efavirenz, or other antiretroviral medications (used to treat HIV infections),
+• efavirenz, or other antiretroviral medications (used to treat HIV infections),

-- carbamazepine, a medication to treat some forms of epilepsy),
+• carbamazepine, a medication to treat some forms of epilepsy),

-- moclobemide, medication for depression,
+• moclobemide, a medication for depression,

-- rosuvastatin (used to reduce cholesterol levels)
+• rosuvastatin (used to reduce cholesterol levels)

 Taking Clopidogrel Qualigen with food and drinks

-This medication can be taken with and without food.
+This medication can be taken with or without food.

-Pregnancy and breastfeeding
+Pregnancy and Breastfeeding

 It is preferable not to take this medication during pregnancy.